Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/New-Testament-Contradictions.md

 ## **Why this is important to me:**

 The Bible is the cornerstone of Christianity.
 The stories inside it have defined the different christian religions.
 It is supposed to be the word of God.
-It is hard to believe in such a book when if it contradicts itself a lot
+It is hard to believe in such a book when it contradicts itself a lot

 The below examples were collated by: